ismailmechbal/ismailmechbal/_posts/2018-09-23-referral-marketing-best-practices.markdown

 Q- Is Referral marketing the same as Influencer marketing?

 A- It’s not exactly the same, some influencer might take advantage of your referral program

+This article is a summary of David Folwell presentation

+<a href="https://seomoz.wistia.com/medias/f785ikosd1">Watch the presentation</a>